Trump to fly to New York for court surrender amid tight security

 NEWSMAKER-Trump's ex-fixer Michael Cohen poised to be key witness in criminal case

-(Reporting by Rich McKay in Palm Beach, Florida and Karen Freifeld in New York; Additional reporting by Jonathan Allen, Jeenah Moon and David Dee Delgado in New York Writing by Will Dunham Editing by Heather Timmons and Matthew Lewis)
+(Reporting by Rich McKay in Palm Beach, Florida and Karen Freifeld in New York; Additional reporting by Jonathan Allen, Jeenah Moon and David Dee Delgado in New York, Doina Chiacu in Washington; Writing by Will Dunham Editing by Heather Timmons, Matthew Lewis and Bernadette Baum)

 ((Rich.McKay@thomsonreuters.com))